stevenchadburrow/AcolyteHandPICd24/README.md

 Programmed using MPLAB IDE X via a PICkit3.

-See my Youtube video for the Bad Apple demo <a href="https://www.youtube.com/watch?v=rc4UsAqcSHg">here</a>.
+See my Youtube video for the Bad Apple demo.
+Either <a href="https://www.youtube.com/watch?v=rc4UsAqcSHg">without audio</a> or <a href="https://youtu.be/sSq6TWw3NXU">with audio</a>.

+Also see my 'Pokemon Clone', video link <a href="https://youtu.be/8EHRpKk9gPc">here</a>.

 *** LED silkscreen is confusing!!! ***